cables-gl/cables_docs/md/faq/recording/recording.md

+# Screenshots and Video recording
-# How can I save images/textures/screenshots/videos of my patch?
+## How can I save images/textures/screenshots/videos of my patch?
 We have ops for this!
 For images, screenshots - check out the [Download Texture Operator](https://cables.gl/op/Ops.Gl.DownloadTexture_v2) .
 This will let you save your texture on demand and in custom resolutions.
 You can learn all about it in our [video tutorial here](https://www.youtube.com/watch?v=YFvVsEPirRc).